 2. Sex.
 A number of SES distributions differ between the sexes, so keeping them separate increases model verisimilitude.

 2. Wealth level (w).
 Agents initially receive their parents’ w when they are born.
-Their life-long w is then updated in function of their work status ws. w has five possible modalities (1 to 5, based on quintiles of the wealth distribution).
+Their w is then updated in function of their work status ws.
+As agents can change their ws score across their work life, we expect w to be updated as a result.
+However, we imagine w to be more “sticky” than ws, as it represents the material and financial assets agents’ families possess at a certain point in time, w. w has five possible modalities (1 to 5, based on quintiles of the wealth distribution).

 3. Education score (e).
 It is the education attainment of an agent throughout its life.
 The attribute has four possible modalities (1 = primary education; 2 = lower secondary education; 3 = higher secondary education; 4 = tertiary education).
-Note that given current social structure, e=1 will likely disappear as the model runs.
+Note that given current education distributions, e=1 will likely disappear as the model runs.

 5. Work status (ws).
 The agent’s actual occupational level.
 It also describes work positions within work networks (e.g. a network may comprise one manager position and two white collar workers).
 It has four modalities (1 = unemployed/inactive; 2 = blue collar worker; 3 = white collar worker; 4 = manager).
 When the agent enters the work force, it equals 1.
-It is then updated when the agent joins a work network and/or is fired and/or changes job.
+It is then updated when the agent joins a work network,is fired and/or changes job.

 6. SES-related criminal propensity (c_econ_propensity).
 This represents a general evaluation of agents’ economic stability and satisfaction.
 We assume less economically-stable agents to be more open to criminal activities.
 Note, however, that c_econ_propensity is only one of the elements of the agent’s criminal propensity score c (not described in this document). c_econ_propensity has four modalities.
 The first three (1 to 3) represent decreasing degrees of perceived economic instability; the last (4) represents perceived economic stability. c_econ_propensity is a function of the agent’s w, and therefore it initially depends on the agent’s parents’ economic status.
-Once w gets updated as a function of ws, so does c_econ_propensity, without changing for the rest of the agent’s life.
+When w is updated as a consequence of changes in ws, c_econ_propensity is updated as well.

 2. Structure of the SES component